 Pigmented leather contains a polymer coating which enhances its strength.
 This surface coating gives manufacturers greater control over leather properties such as fading and scuffing resistance.

 After the hides have been dried and classified depending on quality, they have to be dressed.
 Dressing ensures flaws which might have occurred during treatment are solved before the final stage.

-Here, cosmetic final touches are made on the hides before the final leather product can be produced.
+Here, cosmetic final touches are made on the hides before the final leather product can be sold or produced.
 Finishing reduces grain blemish appearance without the leather product losing its natural beauty.
 The leather product is also given the needed degree of gloss.
 Softness, flexibility, and malleability of leather are ensured during finishing.
 The leather product is given a more protective surface that is easy to clean.
 Finishing provides an opportunity to effect special effects on the final product, for example, antique look.

-Various surface coating techniques for example spraying, padding and roller coating are used during the finishing process.
-Additionally, mechanical processes including embossing and buffing are employed to give the final product the required appeal.
+Various surface coating techniques for example spraying, padding, and roller coating are used during the finishing process.
+Additionally, mechanical processes including embossing and buffing, are employed to give the final product the required appeal.